akrzemi1/Optional/README.md

 ----------------------

  - The constructor taking `initializer_list` argument is not `constexpr`.
 This is because `initializer_list` operations are not `constexpr` in C++11.
- - Member function `value_or` does not have rvalue reference overload in GCC.
-This is because rvalue overloding on `*this` is not supported in GCC 4.7.2.
+ - In G++ 4.7.2 and 4.8.0 member function `value_or` does not have rvalue reference overload.
+These compilers do not support rvalue overloding on `*this`.